buraglio/draft-buraglio-6man-rfc6724-update/draft-buraglio-6man-rfc6724-update.md

 # Introduction
 ============

-In modern IPv4 / IPv6 dual-stacked environments, ULA addressing and GUA IPv6 addressing exhibit opposite behavior, which creates difficulties in deployments leveraging ULA addressing.
-This conflicting behavior carries planning, operational, and security implications for environments requiring ULA addressing with IPv4/IPv6 dual-stack and prioritization of IPv6 traffic by default, as is the behavior with IPv6 GUA addressing.
+The current default policy table in RFC6724 leads to preference for IPv6 GUAs over IPv4 globals, but puts IPv6 ULAs below RFC 1918 addresses.
+This conflicting behavior creates difficulties in deployments leveraging ULA addressing.
+This conflicting behavior carries planning, operational, and security implications for environments requiring ULA addressing with IPv4/IPv6 dual-stack and prioritization of IPv6 traffic by default, as is the expected behavior with IPv6 GUA addressing.

 -----------